-While tetrahydrocannabinol (THC) and cannabidiol (CBD) will likely remain public favorites, other cannabinoids have the potential to outperform their therapeutic potential.
+While tetrahydrocannabinol (THC) and cannabidiol (CBD) will likely remain public favorites, other cannabinoids have the potential to outperform their currently expected therapeutic potential.
 Cannabichromene, or CBC, is explained to be a powerful and non-psychoactive cannabinoid compound.
 Cresco Labs reports that CBC has significant capabilities in terms of therapeutic potential, but will CBC be the cannabinoid to outperform CBD?
 Let’s find out.

 Cresco Labs explains that CBC has shown to be effective in the treatment of “a variety of symptoms and conditions”- much like many other cannabinoids.
 They go on to list conditions for which CBC is especially effective, which included IBS, Crohn’s disease, neuropathy, and chronic postoperative pain but can also include cancer, neurological diseases, acne, depression, and pretty much any condition marked by pain and inflammation.

-Pain and inflammation are major symptoms for many conditions including Crohn’s disease, postoperative chronic pain, arthritis, etc. Having more botanical options to alleviate the pain and inflammation is not only necessary for improved quality of life, but it is also necessary to remove any risk of addiction from pharmaceuticals commonly administered like opioids.
+Pain and inflammation are major symptoms of many medical conditions.
+Having more botanical options to alleviate the pain and inflammation is not only necessary for improved quality of life, but it is also necessary to remove any risk of addiction and negative health effects from pharmaceuticals commonly administered like opioids.

-Ethan Russo and Jahan Marcu also found that they were able to locate “CBC or CBC-like derivatives” from a plant known as ‘rhododendron anthopogonoides’ which is a small, erect shrub with pretty flowers.
-At the time of conducting their research, the plant and its derivatives were not “listed under the list of scheduled drugs by the DEA” despite the benefits one may receive from the CBC-like derivatives of the plant.
+Ethan Russo and Jahan Marcu also found that they were able to locate “CBC or CBC-like derivatives,” from a plant known as Rhododendron anthopogonoides which is a small, erect shrub with pretty flowers.
+At the time of conducting their research, the plant and its derivatives were not “listed under the list of scheduled drugs by the DEA,” despite the benefits one may receive from the CBC-like derivatives of the plant.

-While cannabis strains need to be selected and cross-bred based on genetics in order to produce strains with a high quantity of CBC.
+Cannabis strains need to be selected and cross-bred based on genetics in order to produce strains with a high quantity of CBC.
 It appears that there are not many well-known strains available specifically pertaining to CBC, however, there is one that we know of for sure.
 This strain is made of a combination of Headband, OG Kush, and Sour Diesel.
 The strain has rather suitably been dubbed the Three Kings.
 There are some other suggestions that include landrace strains from India as well as Purple Cadillac, Sour Tsunami, and Purple Candy.
-However, we recommended that consumers looking for CBC choose products based on their cannabinoid contents on the label as well as looking at the products certificate of analysis.
+However, we recommended that consumers looking for CBC choose products based on their cannabinoid contents on the label as well as looking at the product’s certificate of analysis.